awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 <a name="cost_usage_service"></a>
 ## 1. View your cost and usage by service
-AWS Cost Explorer is a free built in tool to that lets you dive deeper into your cost and usage data to identify trends, pinpoint cost drivers, and detect anomalies.
+AWS Cost Explorer is a free built in tool that lets you dive deeper into your cost and usage data to identify trends, pinpoint cost drivers, and detect anomalies.
 We will examine costs by service in this exercise.

 1. Log into the console as an IAM user with the required permissions, go to the **billing** dashboard:
 ![Images/AWSCostService0.png](Images/AWSCostService0.png)